top of page

 When a marital union dissolves, the most critical legal concern involves the welfare of the children rather than the division of assets.
 The legal landscape in Nepal, primarily governed by the Muluki Civil Code, 2074 (2017), is designed to prioritize the "best interests of the child" while maintaining the fundamental rights and obligations of both parents.
 In navigating such sensitive and complex matters, Emigrate Lawyers, a leading family law firm in Nepal, provides comprehe

-How to Obtain a Non-Resident Nepali (NRN) Card: Complete Guide
+How to Apply Non-Resident Nepali (NRN) Card: Complete Guide

 If you are a Nepali living abroad or a person of Nepali origin, obtaining a Non-Resident Nepali (NRN) card can provide you with valuable recognition and benefits in Nepal.
 This guide explains everything you need to know about the NRN card—from eligibility to application, fees, validity, and renewal.
 1. Who is a Non-Resident Nepali (NRN)?
 Under Section 2 of the Non-Resident Nepalis Act, 2064, a Non-Resident Nepali (NRN) refers to: A person who has acquired NRN citizenship A fo